CTSRD-CHERI/cheri-c-programming/src/apis/bounds-alignment-due-to-compression.md

 ```

 Software written to use these compiler builtins, rather than encoding alignment
-requirements directly, is more likely to be portable between CHERI-MIPS,
+requirements directly, is more likely to be portable between
-CHERI-RISC-V, and Morello.
+CHERI-RISC-V and Morello.